wojdyr/fityk/doc/getstarted.rst

    F += Gaussian(~60000, ~24.6, ~0.2)

-Parameters of an existing function can be changed in the sideber, or by dragging that little circle handle attached to each function (you should see a handle at the top of your Gaussian).
+Parameters of an existing function can be changed in the sidebar, or by dragging that little circle handle attached to each function (you should see a handle at the top of your Gaussian).